evaera/moonwave/website/docs/Types.md

 # Writing Types

 Writing types is an important part of using Moonwave.
-Types are used everywhere that you document something: a paramter type, a return type, a type alias, etc.
+Types are used everywhere that you document something: a parameter type, a return type, a type alias, etc.

 In general, you should refer to the [Luau Typechecking Guide](https://luau-lang.org/typecheck).
 Anything that's valid in a type position there should work in Moonwave.